 Soil Site Classification Report - (SR)

-When is a soil classification report required?
+What is a soil site classification report?

 Class A: Most sand and rock sites with little or no ground movement from moisture changes